isomerpages/govtech-stp/_work-pass-holder-lane/02a-owph-requirements-and-process.md

     <td style="font-size:17px;border-right:1px solid #D8D8D8; border-bottom:2px solid #D8D8D8; ">The employing company must submit the entry application for the work pass holder (includes those on Letter of Consent) and his/her dependants.<br/> To proceed, please complete these steps:
 <ol>
 <li style="font-size:17px; line-height:1.5;">Ensure the pass holders have a suitable accommodation to serve SHN, unless they are <a href="/wphl/owph-additional-responsibilities">required to serve SHN at dedicated SHN facilities</a>.</li>
-<li style="font-size:17px; line-height:1.5;">Ensure the pass holders fully understand and are able to comply with the <a href="/wphl/owph-additional-responsibilities#FWResponsibilities">conditions imposed during the SHN, if applicable. </li>
+<li style="font-size:17px; line-height:1.5;">Ensure the pass holders fully understand and are able to comply with the <a href="/wphl/owph-additional-responsibilities#FWResponsibilities">conditions imposed during the SHN</a>, if applicable. </li>
 <li style="font-size:17px; line-height:1.5;">Ensure there are available flights/transport and the pass holders can travel to Singapore on their planned arrival date.</li>
   <li style="font-size:17px; line-height:1.5;">Submit their entry application using <a href="https://eservices.ica.gov.sg/STO/">our portal</a>.</li>
 </ol>